What’s it like to have a Travel Nursing Job in Minnesota?Posted On October 31, 2018

 According to bsnedu.org, The Minnesota Department of Employment currently ranks registered nurses as the second most in-demand occupation in the state.
-Because of this, travel nurses have a lot of opportunities to grow in their career.
+Because of this, travel nurses have a lot of opportunities to grow in their career with a traveling nurse salary.
 Based on Salary.com’s 2018 report, Minneapolis, Minnetonka, and Saint Paul are the best paying cities for RNs depending on factors such as specialty, certifications and skills.

 Nursing License Requirements

 Minnesota is not a member of the nursing compact states (eNLC) but has a border state recognition.
-For travel nurses, that means you don’t necessarily need a Minnesota license if you have an active nursing license in Iowa, North Dakota, South Dakota or Wisconsin.
+For a travel nurse, that means you don’t necessarily need a Minnesota license if you have an active nursing license in Iowa, North Dakota, South Dakota or Wisconsin.